Katie Underwood: 2020–present: Ka'bel

+In 2023, Underwood released two solo singles, "Feels So Good" and a re-recording of her 2003 Disco Montego collaboration, "Beautiful".

 Personal life

 Born in Adelaide, South Australia, Underwood sang in a girls choir, and later studied Maths and Computer Science at University of Adelaide.
 After three years at university she dropped out and moved to Melbourne.

 In June 2007, The Sydney Morning Herald printed an interview with Underwood about her bisexuality.

 In July 2011, Underwood gave birth to twin daughters.
 She currently lives in Melbourne and is a meditation teacher and remedial massage therapist.